beanumber/etl/cran-comments.md

 ## R CMD check results

-* Internet downloads are disabled for CRAN checks
+* Internet downloads are disabled for CRAN checks and examples

 * On Travis: